Romilly Jenkins: Life

 Jenkins was born in Hitchin, Hertfordshire, the son of James Heald Jenkins and Theodora née Ingram.
 He attended The Leys School, Cambridge, and Emmanuel College, Cambridge, where he graduated with a first in parts I and II of the classical tripos and was awarded the Davies Scholarship, the Prendergast Greek Studentship, and, most significantly, the Chancellor's Classical Medal.

 Following graduation, Jenkins went to Greece as a student at the British School at Athens, staying in residence from 1930 to 1934.
 There he served as assistant director, and since 1936 as a member of the Board of the Managing Committee; 1948 he was named a trustee, and from 1951 to 1958 he served as Chairman of the Managing Committee.

 From 1936 to 1946 he was Lewis Gibson Lecturer in Modern Greek at the University of Cambridge.
 During World War II he served with the British Foreign Service.
 In 1946 he was appointed Koraes Professor of Modern Greek and Byzantine History, Language and Literature at King’s College London, as well as Honorary Lecturer in Classical Archaeology.
-Since 1960 until his death he was Professor of Byzantine History and Literature at the Dumbarton Oaks institute.
+From 1960 until his death he was Professor of Byzantine History and Literature at the Dumbarton Oaks institute.